topwaye/Crabelly/README.md

 Crabelly runs on both uniprocessor and multiprocessor computers connected by networks, ranging from smart phones to personal home systems.
 Crabelly is designed to provide advanced kernel facilities, in particular, virtual memory management and network communication.

+Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.

 I would like to thank those who take the time to learn about my work and provide me with valuable feedback on how it could be improved.

 I would also like to take this chance to say to those who are dreaming big: Go for it.